bballdave025/job-app-word-freq/README.md

 ## Presentation Version

-The version that is easy to navigate is at
+The version of the notebook here on GitHub that is easy to navigate is at [this branch](https://github.com/bballdave025/job-app-word-freq/tree/polished-5part-presented), not here in the main branch.
-[this branch](https://github.com/bballdave025/job-app-word-freq/tree/polished-5part-presented),
-not here in the main branch.
 My suggestion is to check things out in the CoLab version of the notebook.
 That (CoLab) version is meant